omarieclaire/clojure-scala-cantrips/README.md

 ## Intro - *let’s get started*

-Clojure and scala, both being laguages that run on jvm, have a common denominator.
+Clojure and Scala, both being laguages that run on jvm, have a common denominator.
 That is the java byte code.
-In order to use a scala library from Clojure code we need to know two things;
+In order to use a Scala library from Clojure code we need to know two things;
-  * How does a scala api manifest itselfs in java byte code
+  * How does a Scala api manifest itselfs in java byte code
   * How to consume a java api from Clojure code

-The internals of scala to java translation can be uncovered by using the [javap](http://docs.oracle.com/javase/7/docs/technotes/tools/windows/javap.html) tool.
+The internals of Scala to java translation can be uncovered by using the [javap](http://docs.oracle.com/javase/7/docs/technotes/tools/windows/javap.html) tool.
 The knowledge about Clojure - java interoperability is drawn from [its documentation](https://clojure.org/reference/java_interop).
 All of the examples shown in this document are put together based on these two resources.

 #### Who is this document for?

-This document covers the basic usecases of Clojure - scala interoperability.
-People who want to learn about how the scala structures are represented in java and how the Clojure code interacts with them would be interested.
+This document covers the basic usecases of Clojure - Scala interoperability.
+People who want to learn about how the Scala structures are represented in java and how the Clojure code interacts with them would be interested.

 #### Why?

 This document is more for educational purposes rather than production usage.
 There are libraries out there that does a good job in providing the functionality covered here.
-This document is for understanding the underlying semantics of Clojure - scala interoperability.
+This document is for understanding the underlying semantics of Clojure - Scala interoperability.

 ## Prerequisites

 The source code of all of the examples below can be found in the [`src` directory](src).
-In order to see the java api of the scala structure you can run;
+In order to see the java api of the Scala structure you can run;
 ```make
 make show-{{example-name}}
 ```

-In order to execute the Clojure code that consumes the scala api you can run;
+In order to execute the Clojure code that consumes the Scala api you can run;
 ```make
 make run-{{example-name}}
 ```

-Running the examples requires java, the scala compiler `scalac` and the Clojure build tool Leiningen ('lein') to be installed on the host machine.
+Running the examples requires java, the Scala compiler `scalac` and the Clojure build tool Leiningen ('lein') to be installed on the host machine.
 The examples are tested in the versions of these tool shown below;
 ```
 Scala compiler 2.12.1
 Leiningen 2.7.1